Keeping Libraries Open and Safe With ScanaTemp

 But for the quieter sections of the library, where announcements might disrupt the peaceful and focused environment, ScanaTemp has its own special feature: Alarm Only Mode shuts down all verbal notifications, except when detecting elevated temperatures or the absence of a face mask.
 That way, the silent parts of the library can stay silent — and also stay safe.

 Other modes available on each ScanaTemp device are Guard Mode, featuring the above mentioned voice prompts as individuals file in one by one; and Monitor Mode, which emits sound prompts and takes temperatures of up to six individuals at a time.
 For each reading, ScanaTemp performs between 4 and 12 scans, ensuring that the data obtained is accurate.

-As libraries respond to the increased challenges faced by students and families due to remote learning, the unemployment crisis, and lack of access to information, implementing devices like ScanaTemp can help everyday activities run smoothly, and protect both staff and patrons from COVID-19.
+As libraries respond to the increased challenges faced by students and families due to remote learning, the unemployment crisis, and lack of access to information, implementing devices like ScanaTemp can help everyday activities run smoothly.

 See our most frequently asked questions answered by Security.org